PranavSri2k/AI-Assistant-/README.md

 # AI-Assistant-
-AI Assistant is an extension which helps to summarize large paragraphs for better understanding.
+AI Assistant is an browser extension which helps to summarize large paragraphs for better understanding.